tmicha9528/Color-Vision-Project/README.md

 # Demo

 <p>
-Check out a demo of the app <a href="https://youtube.com/shorts/5zrQrqdodDQ" target="_blank">here</a>.
-This received 100+ downloads across IOS and Android devices not long ago!
+Check out a demo <a href="https://youtube.com/shorts/5zrQrqdodDQ">here</a>.
+This received 100+ downloads across iOS and Android devices not long ago!
 </p>